Skip to main content

 The teams in each faculty are specialists in your area of study, with links to the businesses you want to work for.
 You won't need your own connections to find a placement, and they can help you work on your CV and interview skills before you meet employers.

-They'll then be a point of contact and support you throughout your time away, along with your personal tutor and your dissertation supervisor.
+They'll then be a point of contact and support you throughout your time away, along with your academic advisor and your dissertation supervisor.

 Finally, when you come back to university, they'll give you help and advice to get you back into academic life.